PaysanCorrezien/GitignorRR/README.md

 ![example usage](exemple.png)

+## 🚧 Work in progress

+It's not a stable project for now.

 ## 🌠 Features

 - Dynamic Generation: Gitignorrr fetches the most recent .gitignore templates from the well-curated database at gitignore.io.